 Why Can't I Remember Anything?
 One of the most frequent questions I was asked as a practicing psychologist and more recently as a psychology professor is why can't I remember anything.
 The problem is most likely a focusing issue — not a memory issue.
 An important distinction between memory and attention that I share in...
 Continue Reading →

-https://www.youtube.com/watch?v=gqs-qUHSAnA In Celebration of Mental Health Awareness Month in Canada CULTIVATING MENTAL HEALTH DAILY In this video, I share an overview of my psychology article in The Drive Magazine (May, Issue 121).
+https://www.youtube.com/watch?v=gqs-qUHSAnA In Celebration of Mental Health Awareness Month CULTIVATING MENTAL HEALTH DAILY In this video, I share an overview of my psychology article in The Drive Magazine (May, Issue 121).
 An issue devoted entirely to mental health awareness, treatment, and prevention.
 With the ultimate goal of ending the stigma of mental illness.
-The...
+A topic I...
 Continue Reading →

 Optimism Bootcamp Workshop and Article